C. B. Fry

 Charles Burgess Fry (25 April 1872 – 7 September 1956) was an English sportsman, teacher, writer, editor and publisher, who is best remembered for his career as a cricketer.
 John Arlott described him with the words: "Charles Fry could be autocratic, angry and self-willed: he was also magnanimous, extravagant, generous, elegant, brilliant – and fun ... he was probably the most variously gifted Englishman of any age."

-Fry's achievements on the sporting field included representing England at both cricket and football, an FA Cup Final appearance for Southampton F.C. and equalling the then-world record for the long jump.
+Fry's achievements on the sporting field included representing England at both cricket and football, an FA Cup Final appearance for Southampton and equalling the then-world record for the long jump.
 He also reputedly turned down the throne of Albania.
 In later life, he suffered mental health problems, but even well into his seventies he claimed he was still able to perform his party trick: leaping from a stationary position backwards onto a mantelpiece.

 Education

-C. B. Fry was born in Croydon; the son of a civil servant.
+C. B. Fry was born in Croydon, the son of a civil servant.
 Both sides of his family had once been wealthy, but by 1872 were not as prosperous.
 After winning a scholarship, Fry was educated at Repton School and then at Wadham College, Oxford.
 His greatest strength academically was in the Classics.
-At Repton he won the school prizes for Latin Verse, Greek Verse, Latin Prose and French.
+At Repton, he won the school prizes for Latin Verse, Greek Verse, Latin Prose and French.
 He was also runner-up in German.
 His weakest subject was mathematics; he gained the headmaster's permission to study Thucydides instead and dispensed with maths for the rest of his academic career.

 Repton has a strong tradition in football and Fry played for the under-16 Repton football side in his first term, aged thirteen.
 He went on to captain both the school's cricket and football teams, and also won prizes for athletics.
 At the age of sixteen he played for the Casuals in the F.A.
 Cup.

-Having won a further scholarship to study at Wadham College, Oxford, he won his university Blue in football, cricket and athletics, but narrowly failed to win a Blue in rugby union, because of an injury.
+Having won a further scholarship to study at Wadham College, Oxford, he won his university Blue in football, cricket and athletics, but narrowly failed to win a Blue in rugby union because of an injury.
 Fry's status brought him into the orbit of people whose fame was already spreading far beyond Oxford, such as Max Beerbohm, the writer and caricaturist.
 He gained a first in classical moderations.

-When Fry was only twenty-one, the magazine Vanity Fair published a caricature of him in its issue of 19 April 1894, with the comment: "He is sometimes known as "C.B."; but it has lately been suggested that he should be called 'Charles III'."
+When Fry was only 21, the magazine Vanity Fair published a caricature of him in its issue of 19 April 1894, with the comment: "He is sometimes known as "C.B."; but it has lately been suggested that he should be called 'Charles III'."